symfony/symfony-docs/book/page_creation.rst

 Welcome to Twig!
 This simple file already shows off the basics: like how the ``{{ variableName }}`` syntax is used to print something.
-The ``luckyNumberList`` is a variable that you're passing into the template from the controller.
+The ``luckyNumberList`` is a variable that you're passing into the template from the ``render`` call in your controller.

 The ``{% extends 'base.html.twig' %}`` points to a layout file that lives at `app/Resources/views/base.html.twig`_ and came with your new project.